-The regeneration objectives for Bootle Central Area include:
+The regeneration objectives for Bootle Central Area (as shown on the Policies Map) include:

 - i.
 The refurbishment, re-use or redevelopment of vacant office blocks and other vacant /under-used land for appropriate new uses, consistent with Policy ED4 'Mixed Use Areas' - ii.
 The refurbishment and re-use of Listed and historic buildings in and around Bootle Town Hall - iii.
-The focussing of new retail development within Bootle Town Centre (as defined on the Policy Map) - iv.
+The focussing of new retail development within Bootle Town Centre (as defined on the Policy Map Policies Map)

+- iv.
 The development of new restaurants, leisure facilities, hotels, and other appropriate uses within the Central Area, subject to policy ED2 'Development in Town Centres, District Centres , Local Centres and Local Shopping Parades and outside Defined Centres' - v.
 The expansion of Hugh Baird College and its campus - vi.
 The development of new buildings of an appropriate scale and mass on the Stanley Road frontage.